sreekar2307/scaffold.js/README.md

         _hasMany: ['Course', 'Project']
     }
 }
-// this will pluralize 'Course', 'Project' to courses and projects and them as getters to generated Student fixture
+// this will pluralize 'Course', 'Project' to courses and projects and add them as getters to the generated Student fixture
 ```

 ### One-One